-Spanish sailor Rodrigo de Jerez has gone down in history as the first European tobacco smoker.
+Spanish sailor Rodrigo de Jerez has gone down in history as Europes first tobacco smoker.
 He sailed with Christopher Columbus on the Santa Maria in 1492.

 Columbus had been sponsored by three Spanish merchants to find a more direct route from Span, across the Atlantic Ocean to China, thereby cutting short the long and often dangerous trip around Africa and India and through South-East Asia.
 Merchants tiny coastal ships faced attacks by pirates, head hunters, losses from uncharted reefs, typhoons, and ‘there be sea-monsters’.

 Upon arriving in modern day Cuba Columbus sent out sailors, including Rodrigo to find the Emperor of China.